perladvent/perldotcom/content/article/_pub_2003_07_08_mod_perl.md

 XS extension.
 Instead of using `extra.conf.in` to configure Apache, we used `extra.last.conf.in`.
-The difference between the two is that `extra.last.conf.in` is guaranteed to be loaded the last in the configuration orderâif our `PerlLoadModule` directive is processed before mod\_perl gets the chance to add the proper `blib` entries, nothing will work, so ensuring our configuration is loaded after everything else is in place is important.
+The difference between the two is that `extra.last.conf.in` is guaranteed to be loaded the last in the configuration order—if our `PerlLoadModule` directive is processed before mod\_perl gets the chance to add the proper `blib` entries, nothing will work, so ensuring our configuration is loaded after everything else is in place is important.